 Biofuel facility on fire in southern New Mexico

-Dona Ana County officials evacuated their emergency operations center and declared a hazardous materials emergency, said county spokesman Jess Williams.
+Dona Ana County officials say they've activated their emergency operations center and declared a hazardous materials emergency.

-Fire crews from several agencies were on the scene along with county sheriff's deputies and New Mexico State Police, Williams said.
+Fire crews from several agencies are on the scene, along with sheriff's deputies and New Mexico State Police.